cs1302uga/cs1302-minesweeper-alpha/README.md

   may be added, as needed, to keep track of object state.

-  * **`MinesweeperGame(Scanner stdIn, String seedPath)`**: In this constructor, you should intialize some of your instance variables and setup the game using the information in the seed file referred to by `seedPath`.
+  * **`MinesweeperGame(Scanner stdIn, String seedPath)`**: In this constructor, you should initialize some of your instance variables and setup the game using the information in the seed file referred to by `seedPath`.

-    * Keep in mind that this constructor will be called from your `Driver` class, so that's where the iniitial values of `stdIn` and `seedPath` come from.
+    * Keep in mind that this constructor will be called from your `Driver` class, so that's where the initial values of `stdIn` and `seedPath` come from.
 You should refer to the instructions for `Driver` for more information before you make any assumptions.
     * You will probably want to create a separate method for reading the seed file.